dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/AlgebraQualNotes.md

 For any $p$ dividing the order of $G$, $\mathrm{Syl}_p(G)$ denotes the *set* of Sylow$\dash p$ subgroups of $G$.
 :::

 ## Definitions

 :::{.fact}
 An set morphism that is *either* injective or surjective between sets of the same size is automatically a bijection.
-Consequently, a group morphism between groups of the same size that is either injective or surjective is automatically an isomorphism.
+It turns out that a group morphism between groups of the same size that is either injective or surjective is automatically a bijection, and the inverse is automatically a group morphism, so bijective group morphisms are isomorphisms.

 :::

-:::{.fact title="The division algorithm"}
+:::{.fact title="Bezout's Identity"}
 If $a, b\in \ZZ$ with $\gcd(a, b) = d$, then there exist $s,t\in \ZZ$ such that
 \[
 as + bt = d
 .\]

+This $d$ can be computed using the extended Euclidean algorithm.

 :::

 :::{.remark}
 Useful context clue!
-In particular, this works when $a, b$ are coprime and $d=1$.
+In particular, this works when $a, b$ are coprime and $d=1$, since you can write $x^1 = x^{as + bt} = x^{as}x^{bt}$ to get interesting information about orders of elements.
 If you see "coprime" in a finite group question, try the division algorithm.
 :::